 How Much Compensation Can I Claim If I Have Suffered Child Abuse?

 By Mark Ainsdale.
 Last Updated 5th August 2021.
 Welcome to our guide on child care home sexual abuse claims.
 We hope this guide to child abuse claims and child abuse compensation proves helpful to you.
-It can feel like there is no one to turn to if you have been abused, or if you are the carer or parent of a child that has been abused.
-While we cannot make this horrible ordeal disappear, we can help you to get the compensation you deserve.
-You deserve compensation to help you recover from the pain and suffering you have experienced, and to get justice for what has happened to you.
+It can feel like there is no one to turn to if you have been abused or the carer or parent of a child that has been abused.
+While we cannot make this horrible ordeal disappear, we can help you get compensation for a care home claim.
+You deserve compensation to help you recover from the pain and suffering you have experienced and get justice for what has happened to you.

-For more information on child abuse claims, including how to begin a claim, how much compensation you could receive, and how we can help, please read on.
+For more information on child abuse claims, including how to claim, how much compensation you could receive, and how we can help, please read on.